-June 2016 - Most people living in the Roman Empire lived with their whole family in one room of a sort of small apartment house.
+April 2017 - Most people in the Roman Empire lived with their whole family in one room of a sort of small apartment house.
 These were built, like many cheap apartment houses in the United States today, around two or three sides of a courtyard, one or two stories high.
 The other sides of the courtyard had high walls to keep out burglars.
 Today we use these courtyards for parking, but Roman people (who didn't have cars) used them for cooking, and for children to play in.
 The apartment houses were generally mud-brick, with flat roofs that you could sleep on in good weather.

-Roman houses for wealthy people, at the beginning of the Roman Republic, were a lot like the houses the Etruscans lived in.
+Roman houses for rich people, at the beginning of the Roman Republic, were a lot like the houses the Etruscans lived in.
 Most houses had a front door leading into an atrium (AY-tree-um), or courtyard, and rooms all around the courtyard.
 Sometimes there was a roof over the courtyard, often with a skylight hole in the center to let in light, and to channel rainwater into a cistern in the middle of the courtyard.

 A video walkthrough of a rich Roman's house